 Have that call and can’t find your quiet corner?
 Don’t worry, there’s one solution made just for this problem!

-Kris has stood out to be our favorite silencer application, if we may call it.
+Krisp has stood out to be our favorite silencer application, if we may call it.
 With a single click, it cancels all the background noise and gives you a noise-free environment for your calls.

-Kris supports microphones, headphones, and speakers, and it is perfect for all use cases, be it remote teams, online teachers, podcasters and even call centers.
+Krisp supports microphones, headphones, and speakers, and it is perfect for all use cases, be it remote teams, online teachers, podcasters and even call centers.
 And to top it all, Krisp prioritizes privacy.
 All audio processing happens directly on your laptop and the app doesn’t store or send any of your voice data to the servers.

 So what are you waiting for, Krisp out all the noise and have your next call wherever you want!